-During her life daughter Mary lived with and took care of John - she was estranged from the rest of the family whom she felt ignored the old man.
+During her life daughter Mary lived with and took care of John - she was estranged from the rest of the family whom she felt ignored John.
 She refused to give us their phone numbers or locations when we were doing research.
 When we attempted to interview her on tape she remembered very little.
 The family (Mary?) discouraged publicity about the site partly because of John's ill health and eventually hers.

-We hope to do a more through photographic documentation of the site and fill in the gaps of John's life.
-Now we will be able to talk to still living children.
+We have copies of a number of early documents in Italian which needs to be translated.
+We hope to do a more through photographic documentation of the site and fill in the gaps of John's life now that we will be able to talk to still living children.